|Years||1991 World Championships (Lt 4- 2nd)

 In her final year she decided to trial for Cambridge University Women’s BC.
 She recalls, “There was some expectation that I would trial for the lightweight crew because I wasn’t the heaviest, but I would’ve struggled to make weight at that stage, and at any rate lightweight rowing didn’t have the profile it went on to have and I didn’t know much about it then as I was very new to the sport.
 That said, when we weighed in for trials a number of us drank loads of water so that we were all ‘too heavy’ to be able to diet down to lightweight.”

 She continues, “So I did do trials but I was dropped at a reasonably early stage and went back to just rowing for my college.
 But then, when the crews for Blue Boat and Blondie [the second boat] were announced, a couple of the people who were in Blondie had already rowed in it the year before so decided that they didn’t want to do it again and dropped out.
-So the coach, Roger Silk, who was also our college coach and had told me I wouldn’t get in, had no choice but to ask me if I would like the three seat, in the donkey seat.
-And I had no shame at all so I said, ‘Yes please!,’ and that’s how I got into Blondie in my final year.”
+So the coach, Roger Silk, who was also our college coach and had told me I wouldn’t get in, had no choice but to ask me if I would like the three seat, the donkey seat.
+And I had no shame at all so I said, ‘Yes please!,’ and that’s how I got into Blondie in in 1987.”
 Her crew won their race against Oxford by three lengths.

 Club rowing at Thames Tradesmen’s